 Basically neuro fuzzy technique(from here on called simply neuro fuzzy) is a fuzzy logic system with the learning ability of neural network to modify its parameters, including the parameters of the membership function and the relative importance of each rule.
 There are different ways to combine these two techniques (Buckley and Hayashi, 1994; Nauck and Kruse, 1997; Lin and Lee, 1996).
 These methods turn out to be not so different from one another in practice.
-This paper adopts the FAM (fuzzy associative memory; FAM) proposed by Kosko (1992).
+This paper adopts the FAM (fuzzy associative memory ; FAM) proposed by Kosko (1992).
 Each rule is viewed as a neuron, the weight of each rule is represented as the weight of each edge in the neural network.
 For each data point there is a predicted value generated by the system associated with a realized value.
 The training process will stop until the error between the predicted value and realized value is less than a certain threshold value.
 The general neural network model is:

-The general neural network model used is:

-Output $$Trend{t+1} = F_2(w_2F_1(w_1x))$$

-where F_1 and F_2 are the transfer functions for hidden
+The general neural network model used is: $Output Trend{t+1} = F_2(w_2F_1(w_1x))$ where F_1 and F_2 are the transfer functions for hidden node and output node, respectively.
+The most popular choice for F_1 and from input to hidden layer and from hidden to output layer, respectively, x is the vector of input variables.

-node and output node, respectively.
-The most popular choice for F_1 and F_2 are the sigmoid function, $F(x) = \frac{1}{1 + e^{-\alpha x}}$, representing the activation function adopted in the calculation process, w_1 and w_2 are the matrices of linking weights from input to hidden layer and from hidden to output layer, respectively, x is the vector of input variables.
+$$F_2$$ are the sigmoid function, $F(x) = \frac{1}{1 + e^{-\alpha x}}$, representing the activation function adopted in the calculation process, W_1 and W_2 are the matrices of linking weights here is to fine tune the knowledge base through the learning ability of neural network based on the training data set.
+Finally we use the testing data set to validate the obtained model.